PeterSchwarzHPI/appsflyer/README.md

 AppsFlyer client for Python to enable:

-- sending events to Appsflyer.
+- sending events to AppsFlyer.

 ## Installation